or

 4. Execution results (materializations, audit pass/fail, scenario outcomes) are parsed from structured JSON and emitted as Dagster MaterializeResult and AssetCheckResult events

-SQLBuild tests and audits become Dagster asset checks.
+SQLBuild tests, audits, and Python checks become Dagster asset checks.
 Scenarios become asset checks attached to the models they exercise.

 Quickstart